A graphic comparing ACH payments to wire transfers and credit cards

 Features of ACH Transactions

-To consider ACH versus wire transfer, a business owner must be aware of the features of ACH.
-According to Nacha, the organization that sets the standards for ACH payments, this payment method consists of the payer’s financial institution submitting an electronic transfer of funds to the payee’s institution.
+When considering ACH versus wire transfer, a business owner must be aware of ACH’s features.
+According to Nacha, the organization that sets the standards for ACH payments, this payment method involves the payer’s financial institution submitting an electronic transfer of funds to the payee’s financial institution.

 Nacha processes, aggregates, and distributes all ACH payments.
 Computer networks facilitate these activities, and the process occurs three times daily.
 On federal holidays, no payment processing takes place.
-However, payment distribution takes place in favor of the customer or payee.
+However, payment is distributed in favor of the customer or payee.

 How ACH Payments Work